florenti/PitchPerfect/README.md

 # PitchPerfect
-This is a educational project in Swift from Become an iOS Developer Nanodegree at Udacity.com
+This is an educational project in Swift from Become an iOS Developer Nanodegree at Udacity.com